AdvancedResearchComputing/arc-rtd/docs/software/r.md

 ### MPI

 Still in testing, but, we are using a bind option to get OpenMPI into the container.
+See here <https://sylabs.io/guides/3.7/user-guide/mpi.html#bind-model> for a discussion.
 From there, we need to install Rmpi.

 ```
 $ module load OpenMPI/4.0.3-GCC-9.3.0 containers/singularity